verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 As of 2024-03-13, here are the steps to get everything working from "scratch":

-1. Download and run the "Raspberry Pi Imager" (version at the time of this writing is v1.8.5)
+1. Download and run the `Raspberry Pi Imager` (version at the time of this writing is v1.8.5)

 2. Raspberry Pi Device: Raspberry Pi 5, Operating System: Raspberry Pi OS (64-bit), Storage: Micro SD card